Kitbashery/Unity-Markdown-Generator/README.md

 ## Limitations:

-- Only supports Tooltip attributes for properties.
 - Only documents the class that shares the script file name.
+- Namespace names and assembly names must match.
 - Only documents public properties, methods and fields.
 - XML Summary comment support is WIP.

-- Namespace names and assembly names must match.
+## Comment Support:

+- Tooltip attributes for properties.
+- Parameter XML comments for methods.

 ## Example: